SummaryRead the full fact sheet

 - premature labour

-Medical care for lupus before and during pregnancy
+Medical care before and during pregnancy

-They can advise you of the best time to fall pregnant – it is advisable to have had no lupus symptoms for at least six months prior to conception.
-They can also discuss with you the particular risks you may face and whether your medication needs to be changed.
+It’s important that you have consistent and adequate medical care before and during your pregnancy.
+Discuss your plans to become pregnant with your doctor and specialist before you conceive.
+They can advise you of the best time to fall pregnant – it’s advisable to have had no lupus symptoms for at least six months prior to conception.
+They can also let you know about any particular risks you may face and whether your medication needs to be changed.
 Some medication taken for lupus can cross the placenta and pose a threat to your baby.

 Lupus flares and normal pregnancy symptoms